 The Boeing Co., St. Louis, is being awarded a $20,517,876 delivery order (0061) against a previously issued basic ordering agreement (N68335-10-G-0012) for peculiar support equipment for the initial outfitting of the Navy emerging squadron stand-ups of the EA-18G aircraft and intermediate level (I-Level) support for the Royal Australian Air Force.
 The Navy-related peculiar support equipment is required to perform both organizational level and I-level maintenance on the Navy aircraft.

 Acquisition and Contracting

-Blackbox Biometrics Inc., Rochester, New York, has been awarded a maximum $9,371,520 firm-fixed-price contract for concussive force monitoring devices.
-This was a sole-source acquisition using justification commercial Federal Acquisition Regulation part 12.
-Location of performance is New York, with a June 9, 2016, performance completion date.
-Using service is Army.
-Type of appropriation is fiscal 2015 through fiscal 2016 defense working capital funds.
+Honeywell International Inc., Phoenix, has been awarded a maximum $7,212,498 firm-fixed-price, indefinite-delivery/indefinite-quantity contract for signal data processors.
+This was a sole-source acquisition using justification Federal Acquisition Regulation part 6.302-1, 10 U.S.C.
+2304 (c)(1).
+This is a five-year base contract with no option periods.
+Location of performance is Arizona, with a July 28, 2020, performance completion date.
+Using military service is Army.

 Booz Allen Hamilton Engineering Services LLC, Linthicum, Maryland (N65236-15-D-4804); CSSI Inc., Washington, District of Columbia (N65236-15-D-4805); and SERCO Inc., Reston, Virginia (N65236-15-D-4806), are each being awarded an indefinite-delivery/indefinite-quantity, cost-plus-fixed-fee, with provisions for firm-fixed-price task orders, performance-based multiple award contract.